Web Based Video Editor

 Overloading Projects

-A typical misstep in Web Based Video Editor is adding too many effects:
+A typical misstep in Web Based Video Editor is adding multiple transitions:

 Ignoring Audio

-• Tip: Spend energy on audio balancing to elevate the overall experience.
+• Tip: Spend time on sound editing to improve the overall impact.

 Forgetting to Save Progress